-Eric R. Colson 48 President, Chief Executive Officer and Chairman of the Board Charles J. Daley, Jr. 54 Executive Vice President, Chief Financial Officer and Treasurer Jason A. Gottlieb 47 Executive Vice President James S. Hamman, Jr. 47 Executive Vice President Sarah A. Johnson 45 Executive Vice President, Chief Legal Officer and Secretary Gregory K. Ramirez 46 Executive Vice President
+Eric R. Colson 49 President, Chief Executive Officer and Chairman of the Board Charles J. Daley, Jr. 55 Executive Vice President, Chief Financial Officer and Treasurer Jason A. Gottlieb 48 Executive Vice President James S. Hamman, Jr. 48 Executive Vice President Sarah A. Johnson 46 Executive Vice President, Chief Legal Officer and Secretary Gregory K. Ramirez 47 Executive Vice President

 Eric R. Colson has been President, Chief Executive Officer and a director of Artisan Partners Asset Management since March 2011 and has served as Chairman of the Board since August 1, 2015.
 He has also been a director of Artisan Partners Funds, Inc. since November 2013.
 Mr. Colson has served as chief executive officer of Artisan Partners since January 2010.
 Before serving as Artisan Partners' chief executive officer, Mr. Colson served as chief operating officer for investment operations from March 2007 through January 2010.
 Mr. Colson has been a managing director of Artisan Partners since he joined the Company in January 2005.
-Before joining Artisan Partners, Mr. Colson was an executive vice president of Callan Associates, Inc. Mr. Colson holds a BA in economics from the University of California-Irvine.
+Before joining Artisan Partners, Mr. Colson was an executive vice president of Callan Associates, Inc. Mr. Colson holds a bachelor's degree in Economics from the University of California-Irvine.

 Charles J. Daley, Jr. has been Executive Vice President, Chief Financial Officer and Treasurer of Artisan Partners Asset Management since March 2011.
 He has served as chief financial officer of Artisan Partners since August 2010 and has been a managing director since July 2010.
-Prior to that, Mr. Daley was chief financial officer, executive vice president and treasurer of Legg Mason, Inc. Mr. Daley holds a BS in accounting from the University of Maryland, is an inactive certified public accountant, and holds a Series 27 license.
+Prior to that, Mr. Daley was chief financial officer, executive vice president and treasurer of Legg Mason, Inc. Mr. Daley holds a bachelor's degree in Accounting from the University of Maryland, is an inactive certified public accountant, and holds a Series 27 license.

 Jason A. Gottlieb was appointed Executive Vice President of Artisan Partners Asset Management in February 2017.
 Mr. Gottlieb joined Artisan Partners in October 2016 as a managing director and Chief Operating Officer of Investments.
 Prior to joining the firm in October 2016, Mr. Gottlieb was a partner and managing director at Goldman Sachs where, since 2005, he was a leader in Goldman Sachs' Alternative Investment & Manager Selection Group.
 He also served as a portfolio manager on the Goldman Sachs Multi-Manager Alternatives Fund from the fund's inception in April 2013 until he left the firm in August 2016.
-Mr. Gottlieb holds a bachelor's degree in finance from Siena College and an MBA from Fordham University.
+Mr. Gottlieb holds a bachelor's degree in Finance from Siena College and an MBA from Fordham University.

 James S. Hamman, Jr. was appointed Executive Vice President of Artisan Partners Asset Management in February 2016.
-He has been a managing director of Artisan Partners since April 2014 and currently has responsibility for overseeing global distribution and corporate development.
-Prior to his current role, Mr. Hamman was responsible for providing legal advice with respect to various aspects of Artisan Partners' advisory business.
-He has also served as a director of Artisan Partners Global Funds since June 2010.
+He has been a managing director of Artisan Partners since April 2014 and currently has responsibility for overseeing global distribution.
+Prior to his current role, Mr. Hamman was responsible for overseeing human capital and corporate development and for providing legal advice with respect to various aspects of Artisan's advisory business.
+He also served as a director of Artisan Partners Global Funds from June 2010 to January 2018.
 Mr. Hamman joined Artisan Partners in March 2010.
-He holds a BBA from the University of Notre Dame and a JD from Northwestern University School of Law.
+He holds a bachelor's of business administration from the University of Notre Dame and a JD from Northwestern University School of Law.